-I was really lucky to have so many yuzu for my cooking this winter.
-After making the delicious Yuzu Sorbet, I was able to pick more yuzu from my friends’ yuzu trees in their backyard.
+Yuzu is very rare to find outside of Japan as are other Japanese citrus like kabosu and sudachi.
+So, I was really lucky to have so many fresh yuzu fruit this winter.
+After making the delicious Yuzu Sorbet, I was able to pick more yuzu from my friends’ trees in their backyard.

 This abundance of yuzu in my life made me smile cheek to cheek, but there was one problem.
-We were leaving for Taiwan in just a few days.
-There was no way to use up all these yuzu before the trip, and by the time we come home from the trip, 2 weeks later, the yuzu won’t be fresh anymore and could spoil.
+We were leaving for Taiwan in just a few days for two weeks, and I was worried our fresh citrus would spoil.
 The solution?
 Make delicious homemade Yuzu Marmalade (柚子のマーマレード).
+This recipe made amazing marmalade, and I hope you like it as much as my family does!

-Can you guess what was the most difficult part of this WHOLE process?
-It was to slice 24 yuzu peel into julienned pieces.
-I cut each yuzu into quarters.
-So I had 96 pieces of yuzu rind to julienne.
-The peel is pretty thick and you need to press it down to cut.
-My hands were so sore from slicing yuzu peel even with a super sharp knife.
+Can you guess what was the most difficult part?
+Cutting and peeling 24 yuzu fruit and slicing the zest into julienned pieces.
+The peel is thick and you need to press it down to cut.
+My hands were so sore from slicing even with a sharp knife.

 Ways to Enjoy Yuzu Marmalade